radarlabs/capacitor-radar/README.md

 RadarPlugin.requestPermissions({ background });
 ```

 where `background` is a boolean indicating whether to request background location permissions or foreground location permissions.

-On Android, `background` will be ignored.
+**On Android and web, `background` will be ignored.**

 ### Foreground tracking